 Pupils are encouraged to take responsibility when engaging with help but also have the confidence in speaking out and seeking confidential care, support and guidance on behalf of others.
-Staff are to be vigilant in their contact with young people and receive awareness training in terms of identifying factors or behaviour traits individuals may display from the misuse of drugs, illegal highs or alcohol;
+Staff are to be vigilant in their contact with young people and receive awareness training in terms of identifying factors or behaviour traits individuals may display from the misuse of drugs, illegal highs or alcohol.

-What are the signs of misuse and how can we identify early?
+What are the signs of misuse and how can we identify this at an early stage?